 TRAITS OF AN EMPATH - ABSORBING EMOTIONS

 Empaths can walk into a room and immediately pick up and sense the energy of the people who are present.
 A person does not even have to be nearby or even part of the conversation.
-This has something to do with mirror neurons—special brain cells that help each of us understand other people, to be able to relate and what we use to learn new things.
+This has something to do with mirror neurons—special brain cells that help each of us understand other people, to be able to relate, and what we use to learn new things.

 As I learn more about being an empath and how I absorb the emotions of others, the better prepared I can be.
 Understanding that my mind works differently than others is helpful to know.
 My education has also solidified why photography has always been a good fit for me because of my ability to anticipate a photo as it forms.
 With writing, I am still learning and attempting to discover how this ability can be useful.